t-flora/cpp-perf-foundations/day1-cmake-ci/README.md

 **What this means for you:**
 Every time you push changes or open a pull request, your code will be automatically built and tested on all three major platforms.
 If any step fails (e.g., build error, test failure, or missing dependency), the workflow will mark the CI run as failed, so you can catch issues before merging.
-There are a _lot_ of ways these steps can go wrong, especially if you're trying to do cross-platform development. **Consider setting up CI for the platform you are using, and adding other platforms as a stretch goal.**
+There are a _lot_ of ways these steps can go wrong, especially if you're trying to do cross-platform development. **Consider setting up CI for the platform you are using, and adding other platforms as a stretch goal.** If you are on Windows, in particular, this step may be a bit more difficult to get right (that's usually the case with Windows) - generating the Debug build has to use the correct generator.

 **File location:**
 `cpp-perf-foundations/.github/workflows/day1-ci.yml`